YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 This strategy works well when the missing indices are level one (1).
 However, the time required increases dramatically as the level of the missing index increases.
 If you have a problem with a level four (4) or level five (5) index, and you have developed skill with DSE, you may wish to try the more technically demanding approach of repairing the indices.

 Once you have corrected all errors except bitmap errors, SPAWN and use MUPIP INTEG FAST REGION NOMAP to get a list of all remaining bitmap errors.
 If the report includes any "Blocks incorrectly marked free", MAP them BUSY.
 Then use DUMP HEADER BLOCK= to examine each "Block incorrectly marked busy."
 If the level is one (1), DUMP the block ZWR.
 In any case, MAP it FREE.
-Once all blocks have been collected in a sequential file in this fashion, use MUPIP LOAD to reclaim the data from the sequential file.
+Once all the blocks have been collected in a sequential file in this fashion, use MUPIP LOAD to reclaim the data from the sequential file.

 **Download salvage.m**

-salvage.m is a utility that removes all incorrectly marked busy blocks from the specified region.
+salvage.m is a utility that removes all incorrectly-marked-busy blocks from the specified region.
 During execution it displays the DSE commands that it will execute and aborts execution when it encounters an error.
-It dumps the zwrite formatted content of blocks incorrectly marked busy to a file called <region>_db.zwr.
+It dumps the zwrite formatted content of blocks incorrectly-marked-busy to a file called <region>_db.zwr.
 Upon completion, it sets the abandoned_kills and kill_in_prog flags in the database fileheader to false.

 You can download salvage.m from `Github <https://github.com/YottaDB/YottaDBdoc/blob/master/AdminOpsGuide/salvage.m>`_.